 Manitoba Photographers: John Henry Clarke (1860-1923)

-Born in England on 6 August 1860, he worked for several years as a photographer and retoucher for the British firm of Russell & Sons at Bristol before immigrating to Canada in 1891 with his wife Fanny Hazelby (1862-1912) and son Robert Henry Clarke (1887-1961).
-Based initially at Calgary, North West Territories [now Alberta], as the “Manager of Portraiture Department” for the photography firm of Boorne & May, he had moved to Winnipeg by 1892 where he was a partner in the photography firm of Steele & Wing.
+Born at Bristol, England on 6 August 1860, he worked for several years as a photographer and retoucher for the British firm of Russell & Sons before immigrating to Canada in 1891 with his wife Fanny Hazelby (1862-1912) and son Robert Henry Clarke (1887-1961).
+Based initially at Calgary, North West Territories [now Alberta], as the “Manager of Portraiture Department” for the photography firm of Boorne & May, he moved to Winnipeg in 1892 where he was a partner in the photography firm of Steele & Wing.
 After dissolving the partnership after just a few months, he worked as a printer for the Stovel Company.
-In 1897, he accompanied a group of Manitobans going to find their fortunes in the Klondike Gold Rush as far as Victoria, British Columbia, afterward returning to Winnipeg.
-In 1902, he moved to Selkirk where he appears to have remained for the rest of his photography career although he continued to travel throughout western Canada, sometimes as an official photographer for the Canadian Pacific Railway.
-He had returned to Winnipeg by 1912 and worked as a salesman for Duffin & Company.
+In 1895, he moved to Selkirk where he appears to have remained for the rest of his photography career although he continued to travel throughout western Canada, sometimes as an official photographer for the Canadian Pacific Railway.
+In 1897, he accompanied a group of Manitobans going to find their fortunes in the Klondike Gold Rush as far as Victoria, British Columbia, afterward returning to Selkirk.
+He returned to Winnipeg in 1909 and worked as a salesman for Duffin & Company.
 He died of pneumonia at the Winnipeg General Hospital on 14 February 1923 and was buried in the Elmwood Cemetery.

 Advertisement, Calgary Herald, 17 May 1891, page 6.

 Advertisement, Calgary Herald, 15 July 1891, page 4.

 “People we talk about,” Winnipeg Tribune, 19 April 1892, page 4.